-The weighted average Adjusted Net Mortgage Rate for each group or groups of Mortgage Loans is generally expected to be higher than the weighted average of the Pass-Through Rates on the related classes of Certificates.
-As a result, interest collections on the Mortgage Loans are expected to be generated in excess of the amount of interest payable to the holders of the related Certificates and the related fees and expenses payable by the Trust Fund.
-Any interest payments received in respect of the Mortgage Loans in a Loan Group or Loan Groups in excess of the amount that is needed to pay interest on the related Certificates and the trust expenses related to that Loan Group (including, in the case of Loan Group 1 and the Class 1-AF Certificates, the premiums due to the Class 1-AF Insurer, and in the case of Loan Group 2, Loan Group 3 and Loan Group 4, any Net Swap Payments that may be payable to the Swap Counterparty) will be used to reduce the total Certificate Principal Balance of the related Certificates, until the required level of overcollateralization has been achieved (in the case of Loan Group 1) or maintained or restored (in the case of Loan Group 2, Loan Group 3 and Loan Group 4).
+The weighted average Adjusted Net Mortgage Rate for the Mortgage Loans is generally expected to be higher than the weighted average of the Pass-Through Rates on the LIBOR Certificates.
+As a result, interest collections on the Mortgage Loans are expected to be generated in excess of the amount of interest payable to the holders of the LIBOR Certificates and the related fees and expenses payable by the Trust Fund.
+Any interest payments received in respect of the Mortgage Loans in a Loan Group or Loan Groups in excess of the amount that is needed to pay interest on the related Certificates and the trust expenses related to that Loan Group (including, in the case of Loan Group 2 and the Class 2-A-2 Certificates, the premiums due to the Class 2-A-2 Insurer, and in the case of Loan Group 1, Loan Group 2 and Loan Group 3, any Net Swap Payments and Swap Termination Payments (other than a Swap Termination Payment due to a Swap Counterparty Trigger Event) that may be payable to the Swap Counterparty) will be used to reduce the total Certificate Principal Balance of the related Certificates, until the required level of overcollateralization has been achieved.
 The excess cashflow, if any, will be applied on each Distribution Date as a payment of principal on the related class or classes of Offered Certificates then entitled to receive distributions in respect of principal, but only to the limited extent hereafter described.